graipher/ruuvi-prometheus-rs/README.md

       hostPath:
         path: "/run/dbus"
 ```

-if only specific hosts have a bluetooth device, taints and tolerations must be used to ensure
+If only specific hosts have a bluetooth device, taints and tolerations must be used to ensure
 the pod is scheduled on the correct host.

 Theoretically we could install all of the bluetooth stack into the container and then mount the